 Food & Beverage 4

-The other side of FAU Stadium opposite the party deck features a full-service Subway location, complete with restaurant-style seating inside an air-conditioned storefront.
-This year saw the addition of a Chick-Fil-A stand on the main concourse of the sun deck, as well as another Subway stand.
+The other side of FAU Stadium (opposite the party deck) features a full-service Subway location, complete with restaurant-style seating inside an air-conditioned storefront.
+This year also saw the addition of a Chick-fil-A stand on the main concourse of the sun deck, as well as another Subway stand.

-Yes, a college bowl game already comes with a minimum level of excitement…it is a bowl game, after all.
-However, when the two teams playing are from Conference USA and the MAC, it’s a little hard to get the energy rolling.
+Yes, a college bowl game already comes with a base level of excitement…it is a bowl game, after all.
+However, when the two teams playing are from non-power 5 conferences, it’s a little hard to get the energy rolling.
 Most of the teams in these conferences are smaller programs in smaller cities, and therefore have a smaller fan base that is unwilling to travel.
-In fact, in the Boca Raton Bowl’s first two years of existence, despite having a sellout the first year and a near-sellout the second, the actual butts-in-seats count is below that, leaving large open areas in FAU Stadium that look bad on television – that lack of fans means a much lower noise level.
+In fact, in the Boca Raton Bowl’s first few years of existence, despite having a sellout the first year and a near-sellout the second, the actual butts-in-seats count was below that, leaving large open areas in FAU Stadium that look bad on television – that lack of fans means a much lower noise level.

 Boca Raton is a beautiful part of Palm Beach County.
-In addition, FAU’s campus is clean, South Florida-esque in appearance, and overall visually appealing.
-Not far from the campus is a beautiful strip shop that plays host to a PF Chang’s, J. Alexander’s, Shake Shack, Whole Foods, Barnes & Noble, and more.
-Equidistant to the east of campus is the Atlantic Ocean.
+In addition, FAU’s campus is clean, South Florida-esque in appearance, and visually appealing overall.
+Not far from the campus is a beautiful strip mall that plays host to PF Chang’s, J. Alexander’s, Shake Shack, Whole Foods, Barnes & Noble, and more, while equidistant to the east of campus is the Atlantic Ocean.
 There, you can find a beautiful beach, as well as the Gumbo Limbo Nature Center, where visitors can get a look at some of coastal Florida’s natural habitats and inhabitants, thanks to boardwalks through the mangroves and natural butterfly gardens.

 What Boca Raton lacks in nightlife more commonly found in Miami and Fort Lauderdale, the area more than makes up for in relaxation.
-In addition, Palm Beach International Airport isn’t far from Boca Raton, with Fort Lauderdale and Miami less than an hour away, as well.
+In addition, Palm Beach International Airport isn’t far from Boca Raton, with airports in Fort Lauderdale and Miami less than an hour away as well.

 Getting to FAU Stadium is easy to do – unlike several sports teams and colleges where the campus stadiums are miles away from the highway exits, the home of the Boca Raton Bowl is quite literally bordered by I-95 in Boca Raton.
 Also, just a few miles west is the Florida Turnpike.